Free Ohio State Records Search: Divorce, Warrants, Arrests

 Searchers can also visit a WebCheck location or the FBI (Federal Bureau of Investigation) to request a personal criminal history check.
 If they want to check another person’s criminal history for personal reasons, they can locate and contact the appropriate county sheriff.

-Furthermore, our search guide on Ohio criminal and arrest records provides even more agencies to check with along with county arrest logs and jail contact information for every county.
+Furthermore, the search tutorial on Ohio criminal and arrest records provides even more agencies to check with along with arrest logs and jail contact information for every county.

-One site individuals can use is the Ohio Department of Rehabilitation and Correction (DRC) Parole Listing.
+One site individuals can use is the Ohio Department of Rehabilitation & Correction (DRC) Parole Listing.
 It features an alphabetical list of offenders who violated parole and their photos.

 They can also pick their favorite search engine and type “arrest mugshots Ohio counties” or “arrest mugshots Ohio police departments” to bring up jail websites.
 If they don’t have a website or arrest photos, people can call and inquire about mugshots.